Aquatic Center Policies

-- Students, faculty and staff a picture UL I.D. card with the designation student, faculty or staff noted.
+- Students, faculty, and staff, your Cajun Card with the designation student, faculty, or staff noted

 People who do not fall into one of the above categories cannot be admitted into the complex.
 The UL Student Aquatic Center is not open to the general public.
 The safe and efficient operation of Bourgeois Hall and the Student Aquatic Center is dependent on the strict enforcement of the I.D. policy.

 For your safety, the first aid kit is located next to the pool office near the first aid sign.
 Please ask a lifeguard for assistance